-- In 2018/19, there were nearly 33,000 students enrolled for full-time study with the two universities.
-23,560 were undergraduates (split equally between the two); 9,370 were postgraduates (the majority at the University of Oxford).
+- In 2020/21, there were 35,250 students enrolled for full-time study at the two universities (Oxford University and Oxford Brookes University).
+24,635 were undergraduates (split almost equally between the two universities); 10,615 were postgraduates (the majority at the University of Oxford).

-- In addition, there were over 9,000 students enrolled for part-time study, with about two thirds of these at the University of Oxford.
+- In addition, there were 9,695 students enrolled for part-time study, with about two thirds of these at the University of Oxford.

 Annual Monitoring Report

 The City Council's Annual Monitoring Report is used to monitor the implementation of a variety of planning policies.
 As part of this, the two universities submit student statistics in order to monitor the number of full-time students living in Oxford outside of university-provided accommodation.
-These figures report that Oxford Brookes University has around 9,360 full-time students needing accommodation in Oxford in any given academic year (who weren't previously resident anyway) and the University of Oxford has around 18,100.
-Around 4,080 Oxford Brookes University and 2,700 University of Oxford students live outside of university-provided accommodations.
+The latest figures (2020-21) report that Oxford Brookes University has 8,164 full-time students needing accommodation in Oxford in any given academic year (who weren't previously resident anyway) and the University of Oxford has 14,164.
+Around 2,873 Oxford Brookes University and 1,009 University of Oxford students live outside of university-provided accommodations.

 Universities UK Accommodation Code of Practice